bleemeo/squirreldb-ingestor/README.md

 The MQTT Broker URL, must begin by `tcp://`, or `ssl://`.

 -  `--mqtt-username`, `--mqtt-password`, env: `INGESTOR_MQTT_USERNAME`, `INGESTOR_MQTT_PASSWORD`
 The credentials used to authenticate with MQTT.
-Note that the username is also used as the client ID, so according to MQTT v3.1 specification, it should not be longer than 23 characters.
+Note that the username is also used as the client ID.

 -  `--mqtt-ssl-insecure`, env: `INGESTOR_MQTT_SSL_INSECURE`
 Allow insecure SSL connection.